 A qualified doctor will interpret your results.

 This profile is our most advanced diet and lifestyle check and includes your balance of omega 6 and omega 3 fatty acids which is essential for brain and heart health as well as for reducing inflammation.
-With tests for liver and kidney function, cholesterol, diabetes, important nutirents like vitamin D, B12 and folate, and cortisol for stress management, this profile offers the deepest insight yet into how your lifestyle is affecting your health.
+With tests for liver and kidney function, cholesterol, diabetes, important nutrients like vitamin D, active vitamin B12 and folate, and cortisol for stress management, this profile offers the deepest insight yet into how your lifestyle is affecting your health.
 Designed to be tracked over time in your own personal mymedichecks dashboard, our Diet and Lifestyle Check UltraVit is perfect for managing and optimising your health and well-being.

 This test is for anyone who wants to understand how their diet and lifestyle is affecting their health.
 Whether you are on a restrictive diet, have recently changed the way you eat, drink or exercise, or simply want to optimise your blood markers for health and wellbeing, this test provides the ultimate insight into your inner health.

 We send you an easy-to-use kit to collect your blood sample.

 Post your sample to our lab in the prepaid envelope provided.